Canada Adventure Trip Overview

 - Visit a wolf sanctuary and learn about wolf conservation efforts

-- Stay at a Canadian ranch and get a taste for western life
+- Visit a Canadian ranch and get a taste for western life

 - Zip-line through coastal mountain forest